femaref/candyCMS/README.markdown

 - WYSIWYG-Editor ([TinyMCE](http://tinymce.moxiecode.com/)) and support of [BB-Code](https://github.com/marcoraddatz/candyCMS/wiki/BBCode)
 - uses the [Smarty template engine](http://smarty.org) and lots of HTML5
 - supports [reCAPTCHA](http://recaptcha.org)
-- completly object oriented and use of MVC
+- completely object oriented and use of MVC
 - easy to use addons or modify
 - supports skins
 - clean URLs due to mod_rewrite